divyakelaskar/LearnByCodingSuite/lightweight-branching-workflow.md

 # Conclusion
 By isolating work in branches, you can revert specific changes or reset a broken branch without affecting the rest of the project.
 This flexibility makes Git branches a powerful tool for managing and fixing issues in a controlled manner, ensuring that the stable or main branch remains intact and reliable for deployment or further development.

+a change done at the remote origin branch for testing...